 In this section we illustrate the application of our method to several navigation scenarios from the POMDP and Dec-POMDP literature.
-We use robot navigation scenarios (Fig. 4), since our model is particularly suited for modeling multi-robot problems.
+We use robot navigation scenarios (see Fig. 4), since our model is particularly suited for modeling multi-robot problems.
 Furthermore, results can be easily visualized and interpreted in this class of problems.
+We consider only two-agent scenarios for ease of interpretation although, as argued, our approach can be used with any number of agents.
+Moreover, for our purposes (i.e., investigating how the proposed use of communication can alleviate the computational burden of solving Dec-MDPs), twoagent scenarios are already illustrative, as they are NEXPcomplete [4].